 The Weinert Center for Entrepreneurship will be:

-- Internationally recognized as a premier provider of entrepreneurship education and new knowledge regarding the entrepreneurial process
+- Internationally recognized as a premier provider of entrepreneurship education and new knowledge regarding the entrepreneurial process and thinking

 - Fully funded through endowment income